modweb/wordrama/README.md

 #Wordrama

-Wordrama is a real-time multi-player story completion game built with [Meteor](http://meteor.com)
+Wordrama is a real-time multiplayer story completion game built with [Meteor](http://meteor.com)